Our Response to COVID-19

 Community participation and ownership is at the heart of each of our programs.
 Local volunteers and leaders are key stakeholders, involved in program management from day one and trained to run all activities independently over four years.

-Due to nationwide restrictions our partners have not been able to visit communities but the stakeholders have ensured some vital program activities have been sustained.
-They have also been keeping communities safe by disseminating information about COVID-19 symptoms and prevention measures, shared by our partners via phone calls and WhatsApp.
+Last year, from March through to the summer, nationwide restrictions meant our partners were not able to visit communities but the stakeholders ensured some vital program activities were sustained.
+They also kept communities safe by disseminating information about COVID-19 symptoms and prevention measures, shared by our partners via phone calls and WhatsApp.

-Together with our stakeholders, we can encourage and strengthen community-led responses to COVID-19 and address the long-term impacts of this crisis at a local level.
+Together with our stakeholders, we are encouraging and strengthening community-led responses to COVID-19 and addressing the long-term impacts of this crisis at a local level.

 COLLABORATING WITH OUR PARTNERS